alienlebarge/alienlebargech-v3/src/articles/2023/10/dacia-jogger-review/index.md

 -  When it rains, the blind spot warnings go off when a water droplet passes over them.
 This happens very often and it's annoying.
 -  There's no storage in the trunk.
 -  When the battery is low, the engine can kick in loudly to recharge it.
 It's quite startling, it sounds like a car driving in first gear at 60 km/h.
+- <ins datetime="2023-11-01T06:29:57-02:00">The specifications changed between the order and delivery, and we ended up with copper-colored mirrors.
+This was not planned, and we find it terrible.
+It gives the car an appearance suited for older people.</ins>